PA Consulting Group: 2015–present

-Then, in June 2019, PA looked again to the US and acquired 4iNNo, an innovation company based in Cincinnati, Ohio.
-One year later, PA acquired San Francisco-based Astro Studios, a brand strategy and product design agency that works with the likes of Nike, Bose and Facebook.

-Most recently, in November 2020, PA acquired San Francisco- and Boston-based Cooper Perkins, a technology development and engineering company.

-The group announced Ken Toombs as CEO in October 2020, following on from Alan Middleton who stepped down after 13 years as CEO of the consultancy.

-In November 2020, PA’s Board announced its recommendation to accept a proposal by Jacobs Engineering Group to acquire a 65% stake in PA.
+In November 2020, PA’s board announced its recommendation to accept a proposal by Jacobs Solutions to acquire a 65% stake in PA.
 Following a vote by PA shareholders and UK Court approval, the deal was finalised on 2 March 2021, valuing PA at £1.825 billion.

-Since 2021, PA has expanded and strengthened its leadership team.
-John Cala joined to lead PA’s business in the Americas, bringing experience from IBM and PwC.
+In 2021, John Cala joined PA's business in the Americas.

-In 2022, PA appointed a new Chief Financial Officer and Chief Information Officer, and created new roles for a Chief Research Officer, Head of Alliances, Platforms and Products, and Head of Markets.
+In 2022, PA appointed a new chief financial officer and chief information officer, and created new roles for a chief research officer, head of alliances, platforms and products, and head of markets.

-Chartered Accountant Will Lambe joined as CFO, moving from KPMG, while Kelly Olsen joined as CIO, having previously served as CIO for the NHS Property Service and having been named in the ‘top 10’ at CIO Magazine’s CIO-100 Awards.
+Chartered Accountant Will Lambe joined as CFO, moving from KPMG, while Kelly Olsen joined as CIO.

-Charlene Li, co-author of Groundswell and founder of Altimeter, became Chief Research Officer.
-Rina Ladva joined the firm as Head of Alliances, Platforms and Products, making the move from Microsoft.
+Charlene Li, co-author of Groundswell and founder of Altimeter, became chief research officer.
+Rina Ladva joined the firm as head of alliances, platforms and products, making the move from Microsoft.
 And Tracey Countryman took on the role of Head of Markets, joining PA from Accenture.

+In 2023, Christian Norris was named as CEO.

 Technology and innovation

 PA has a strong focus on technology dating back to its work with the earliest computers in the 1950s.
 Its Global Innovation and Technology Centre, designed by Richard Rogers and founded by Professor Gordon Edge in 1970, helped create the Cambridge Phenomenon where the city became a centre for the UK’s technological companies.

 Innovations developed at the centre over the past 50 years include: the original brushless servo motor; medical injectors that mean the patient does not need to see the needle; a self-monitoring device for people with diabetes that measures blood glucose levels; micrometers; and 4G wireless test equipment.
 During the Iraq War, PA developed the "Panama System" to protect UK troops from improvised explosive devices, winning the Management Consultancies Association's top prize for innovation.

-More recently, the Centre has made several significant advances in sustainability.
-It designed a prototype electric vehicle charging point that aims to be “as recognisable as the red post box or black cab” with the Royal College of Art for the UK Government; developed the manufacturing equipment needed to mass produce edible water bottles for Notpla; and helped build the world’s biggest battery in California with Vistra Energy.
+More recently, the Centre designed a prototype electric vehicle charging point that aims to be “as recognisable as the red post box or black cab” with the Royal College of Art for the UK Government; developed the manufacturing equipment needed to mass produce edible water bottles for Notpla; and helped build the world’s biggest battery in California with Vistra Energy.